Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bombardment of Kharkiv

-On 15 April 2022 in the afternoon, during the battle of Kharkiv, the Russian Army fired 9N210/9N235 cluster bombs into the Industrialnyi District, striking a residential area and a playground in the Myru Street.
+On 15 April 2022 in the afternoon, during the battle of Kharkiv, the Russian army fired 9N210/9N235 cluster bombs into the Industrialnyi District, striking a residential area and a playground on Myru Street.
 Nine civilians died and 35 were injured, including children.
 The local hospital received wounded people with pieces of steel rod and shrapnel in their limbs.
 Overall, the cluster bombs detonated over an area of 700 square metres.

 Human Rights Watch investigated the attack and concluded that the Russian forces used Smerch cluster munition rockets, which disperse dozens of submunitions or bomblets in the air.
-As there were no military targets within 400 meters of these strikes and due to the indiscriminate use of these weapons against densely populated areas, HRW described these strikes as possible war crimes.
+As there were no military targets within 400 m of these strikes and due to the indiscriminate use of these weapons against densely populated areas, HRW described these strikes as possible war crimes.
 On 13 May, CNN reported that newly collected evidence identified Colonel General Alexander Zhuravlyov commanding the 79th Rocket Artillery Brigade, ordered the use 17 cluster bombs, the 300mm Smerch Cluster Rocket, to be used against civilian targets in Kharkiv on 27–28 February.

 On 13 June Amnesty International published a report on what it called the "relentless campaign of indiscriminate bombardments against Kharkiv" causing "wholesale destruction" in the city from 24 February until late April.
 The human rights organisation's researchers found fragments of seven cluster munition strikes in different neighbourhoods of Kharkiv and gathered evidence of the use of scatterable land mines and Grad rockets.
-Amnesty International documented overall 28 indiscriminate strikes in populated areas of Kharkiv which they claim may constitute war crimes, and which caused hundreds of civilian casualties and injured many more.
+Amnesty International documented a total of 28 indiscriminate strikes in populated areas of Kharkiv which they claim may constitute war crimes and which caused hundreds of civilian casualties and injured many more.

 On 11 July 2022, a Russian wave of shelling killed six people and injured 31 in the Ukrainian city of Kharkiv.
-The mayor Ihor Terekhov said that the areas shelled were residential areas with "no military significance", including several civilian houses, stores, a tire repair store, and a school.
+The mayor, Ihor Terekhov, said that the areas shelled were residential areas with "no military significance," including several civilian houses, stores, a tire repair store, and a school.
 Reuters confirmed that at least one residential structure had been hit.
-Authorities said that six civilians had died, including a 17-year old teenager and his father.
-Oleh Synyehubov said that the Russians had used "artillery, multiple rocket launchers and tank attacks" on Kharkiv.
+Authorities said that six civilians had died, including a 17-year-old teenager and his father.
+Oleh Synyehubov said that the Russians had used "artillery, multiple rocket launchers, and tank attacks" on Kharkiv.